build-on-aws/content/posts/three-tips-for-reinvent/index.md

 - **Step 3** : Thats it!
 Now you can let other scan this using LinkedIn, Camera app or any app that lets you scan QR Code.
 You can also save it in your photos gallery and scan and connect! :
 ![LinkedIn generated QR code](images/linkedin-image-3.PNG)

-## Self Care is important
+## Tip 3 : Self Care is important

 ### Eat, Hydrate and Rest

 It can be overwhelming with back-to-back sessions, networking, and the sheer size of the event.
 Make sure to hydrate, and take breaks.

 Breakfast, lunch and snacks are provided at the expo hall in The Venetian.
 If you ever miss out on any, or are just hungry and want to grab a bite, Vegas has lots of food options.
 You can find almost everything busy, so be prepared to stand in queues.